What is pharmacogenomics?

 Most drugs are broken down (metabolized) in the body by various .
 In some cases, an active drug is made inactive (or less active) through .
 In other cases, an inactive (or less active) drug is made more active through metabolism.
-The challenge in drug therapy is to make sure that the active form of a drug stays around long enough to do its job.
+The challenge in drug therapy is to make sure that the active form of a drug stays around long enough at the right level to do its job.
 However, some people have variable enzyme action so that they may metabolize the drug too quickly or too slowly or not at all — meaning that the drug may not produce its intended effect or it may remain in a person's system too long and may lead to side effects.

 Individual response to a drug may also be related to variability in the drug target, for example a protein that the drug binds to in order to produce its specific effect.
 Furthermore, individuals may experience side-effects (known as hypersensitivity reactions) from certain medications due to variability in proteins involved in the immune response.

 Pharmacogenomics is the study of genetic variability that causes individual responses to medications.
 By analyzing the genes that produce the specific drug targets or enzymes that metabolize a medication or are associated with immune response, a doctor may decide to raise or lower the dose or even change to a different drug.
 The decision about which drug to prescribe may also be influenced by other drugs the person is taking, in order to avoid drug-drug interactions.

 The terms "pharmacogenomics" and "pharmacogenetics" are often used interchangeably.